Variations (Night Heron)

-Variations was the first public working title of my first novel.
+Variations was the first public working title of this novel.
 This title came from the structure of the novel.
-The current title is Night Heron.
-It could just as easily be Vagabond, No.

 When I started this novel, I wanted to write about a woman’s development into an artist.
 My first protagonist was someone like me, but not me.
 As I wrote the first chapter, over many months, I realized that my first protagonist, like me, had genealogies that could not simply be spoken as memories and stories.
 This led to my second protagonist, whose story forms a lower layer of what I saw as a necessary palimpsest.
 So I wrote my novel alternating one story and the other.